Mine42-io/Mine42-io.github.io/jekyll/m42pl/index.md

 # M42PL - A Data Processing Language

-M42PL is a **data processing language**, inspired by Unix shells and [Splunk][].
+M42PL is a **data processing language**, inspired by Unix shells and [Splunk][splunk].

-The language is designed to be as easy as possible to use, and to make common scripting and programming tasks even easier.
-It does not have a tedious syntax to learn, and hides advanced programming concepts from the user.
+The language is designed for streams manipulation and provides a wide amount of commands to collect and process data.
+It focuses on simplicity and hides advanced programming concepts from the user.

-Some examples:
+Some code examples:

 **Query an URL**